ryosuzuki/shapebots/README.md

 # Start
-Run `server.js` in one tab
+Run `server.py` in one tab
 ```
-node server.js
+python server.py
 ```

 and run `websocket dev server` in another tab